ShahzaibWaseem/ShahzaibWaseem.github.io/_projects/School Ranking System.md

 $ export FLASK_APP=application.py
 $ flask run
 ```

-Find this amazing tutorial to get Flask up and running, with an Example, [here](https://dev.to/sahilrajput/install-flask-and-create-your-first-web-application-2dba)
+Find this amazing article to get Flask up and running, with an Example, [here](https://dev.to/sahilrajput/install-flask-and-create-your-first-web-application-2dba) or visit the [Flask Homepage](https://flask.palletsprojects.com/en/1.1.x/installation/) for more details to learn more about Flask and the other tools used in the project.

+You can fork the project on [GitHub](https://github.com/ShahzaibWaseem/Project-Database) to add more features to the project.